 Less than 1% of court budgets is spent on training of judges and prosecutors in Europe in 2010.
 This can be considered as a spending priority (more than 2% of the court budgets) in Armenia, the Netherlands, Georgia, France, Azerbaijan.
-This budgetary effort is very limited (less than 0.1% of the court budget) in Greece, Malta, UK-England and Wales, Czech Republic.
+This budgetary effort is very limited (less than 0.1% of the court budget) in Malta, UK-England and Wales, Czech Republic.
 The amounts indicated by Lithuania, Poland, Romania and Slovenia do not include the separate budgets of training institutes, which explains the limitation of the training budget indicated does not match with the reality of the effort in judicial training undertaken by the authorities.
+In addition, due to extreme increase in absolute amount of annual public budget allocated to training and education between in 2008 and 2010, Turkey, Romania and Greece were not presented on the figure 2.16.